-We have prepared prospective financial statements for the Guardians (in our role as manager and administrator of the NZ Super Fund and the Elevate Fund) and for the NZ Super Fund, consistent with this SPE.
-Prospective financial statements are not required for and have not been prepared for the Guardians' other mandate, the Elevate Fund.
+We have prepared prospective financial statements for the Guardians (in our role as manager and administrator of the NZ Super Fund and Elevate) and for the NZ Super Fund, consistent with this SPE.
+Prospective financial statements are not required for and have not been prepared for the Guardians' other mandate, Elevate.

 These prospective financial statements rely on assumptions with respect to unknown or uncertain future events.
 Assumptions represent a risk in that actual events may vary from the assumption and that all of the outcomes that may flow from actual events cannot be guaranteed.

-These prospective financial statements should be read within the context of the 2022 - 2027 Statement of Intent and this SPE.
+These prospective financial statements should be read within the context of the 2024 - 2029 Statement of Intent and this SPE.
 Information in these prospective financial statements may not be appropriate for purposes other than those described.

-The Board authorised the issue of these prospective financial statements on 4 April 2023.
+The Board authorised the issue of these prospective financial statements on 4 April 2024.
 The Board is responsible for the prospective financial statements presented, including the appropriateness of the assumptions underlying the prospective financial statements and all other required disclosures.